 .
 Washington, DC 20541 USA firstname.lastname@example.org .

 .
-The preceding message does not necessarily represent .
+The preceeding message does not necessarily represent .

 . the official position of the Library of Congress .

 Terry Howerton Sakima Group, Inc. SCOUTER Magazine Kansas City